luotingzhuang/luotingzhuang.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃

         My research lies at the intersection of medical imaging, machine learning, and clinical decision support, with a focus on developing explainable, robust, and generalizable AI tools for early disease detection.

         Core areasinclude: